enterprise-application-integration/eai-saentis/README.md

     * <img width="700" alt="Receive Payment" src="images/TalendReceivePayment.PNG">

 ### Inventory Service
-* Before completing the purchase, the inventory is checked for availability.
+* Before completing the purchase, the inventory has to be updated.

     * <img width="700" alt="Inventroy Update" src="images/TalendUpdateInventory.PNG">

 * The tMap fetches the maxorder and product tables and joins them through the product name attribute.
-It then finds the product stock from the product table and compares the amount to the quantity ordered.
-If the amount in stock is larger than the amount ordered, it subtracts the quantity ordered from the stock.
-This calculation is shown in the image below.
+It then takes the product ordered quantity from the max order table as variable V1 and the product stock from the product table as variable V2.
+To find variable V3, V1 (ordered quantity) is subtracted from the V2 (product stock).
+This variable V3 demonstrates the difference in inventory after the customer's order is finalized.

     * <img width="700" alt="Inventory Calculation" src="images/InventoryCalculation.png">

-* When the amount in stock falls below 0, it will load 100 more products to the inventory.
-The inventory is then updated in the database.
+* If variable V3 is smaller than 0, then the product stock will be first increased by 100 units and then subtracted by variable V2.
+This creates the new variable Var1, which will be the final inventory number that is updated in the database.

     * <img width="700" alt="Inventroy Update" src="images/TalendUpdateInventory.PNG">